This Creamed Potatoes Recipe is rich, creamy, and made with simple ingredients. A quick and cozy side dish everyone loves.

 Recipe Notes

-Note 1: Potatoes: Gold potatoes (also called Yukon gold, Yukon, or yellow potatoes) are small to medium-sized with light yellow flesh and delicate skin.
-The skin is so delicate that you can skip peeling them, though we usually do for this recipe.
+Note 1: Gold potatoes (also called Yukon gold, Yukon, or yellow potatoes) are small with delicate skin.
+The skin is so delicate that you can skip peeling them, though I usually do for this recipe.
 Russet potatoes also work well, but they should be peeled.

-Note 2: Sour cream: Fat-free or lower-fat sour cream usually works in recipes, but not in this one.
+Note 2: I recommend regular, full-fat sour cream.
 Lighter versions tend to break or get watery in creamed potatoes.

 Nutrition